jojozhuang/jojozhuang.github.io/_tutorial/react/deploying-full-stack-nodejs-app-to-heroku.md

 > Introduce how to deploy a Full Stack app to Heroku.

 ## 1. Full Stack App
-In the posting [Building Online Code Editor]({% link _tutorial/react/building-online-code-editor.md %}), I introduced how to build an online code editor with [React](https://reactjs.org/) and [Node.js](https://nodejs.org/en/).
+In the posting [Building Online Code Editor with React and Express]({% link _tutorial/react/building-online-code-editor-with-react-and-express.md %}), I introduced how to build an online code editor with [React](https://reactjs.org/) and [Node.js](https://nodejs.org/en/).
 In this posting, I will introduce how to deploy both the front end(Implemented with React) and the backend(Implemented with express) to [Heroku](https://www.heroku.com/).
 We will create two sites on Heroku.
 One is for the React app and another is for the express app.

 ## 2. Heroku
 [Heroku](https://www.heroku.com/) is a platform as a service (PaaS) that enables developers to build, run, and operate applications entirely in the cloud.